-Another way to get money that you won’t have to pay back is to look for grants that are offered to students hoping to study abroad.
+Another great way to pay for your semester abroad is to look for grants offered to students hoping to study abroad.
 Some grants are offered to students who want to attend a specific school, while others are more focused on the country you plan to visit or the language you will be learning while there.

-Similar to your search for scholarships, the financial aid office at your school – or the school where you want to study abroad – should have information about grants you can apply for.
+Similar to your search for scholarships, the financial aid office at your school — or the school where you want to study abroad — should have information about available grants.

 3. Borrow Money Through Student Loans